 Rear fog lights are often mounted on the driver’s (left) side of the vehicle.
 This allows other drivers to see where your car is in the lane, particularly in severe weather such as fog or heavy rain.
 Being on the left makes it easier for automobiles behind you to estimate your location on the road.

-Some cars come with a single rear fog light, while others are equipped with dual rear fog lights.
+Some cars have a single rear fog light, while others have dual rear fog lights.

 Q3: Can I install rear fog lights on any car?